topology-foundation/docs-drp/docs/Concepts/CRDT/CRDTs.md

----
-sidebar_label: 'What are CRDTs?'
-sidebar_position: 1
----

 # What are CRDTs?

 Conflict-free Replicated Data Types (CRDTs) are data structures that are replicated across multiple nodes in a network.
 CRDTs key features are: